 This page covers just a few of the stages and techniques that are involved in the hope of creating a simulacrum of miniature proportions.

 Some miniature sculptures require more planning to make than others.
 In this instance they are designed on paper first for a visual reference, or whenever it is not possible to use a photo, especially when working on concept ideas including fantasy work.
 Facial expressions are a very important part of the sculpture's character.
 To make them appear life like, their eyes are set with glass or semi precious stone.

 Realistic fur coats and plumage are made from cruelty free fibers including naturally moulted feathers.
 I fix these on to the sculpture using high quality adhesives.
 The fibers can be cut to different lengths, dyed or hand painted using pigments that are mixed to match the real subject.
 For fur or feather effects on my work, I use the following:

 Flocking is a technique where fiber is cut into a sawdust - like consistency and adhered to a surface.
 It was originally invented to imitate elaborate velvet wall hangings in the 16th century but it's uses have grown since.
 Where flocking is used on my sculptures, I build up the fiber particles gradually with a small flat brush to control the direction of the fiber.
 Ground fiber is another method I use for making fur for miniatures.
 It's use was popular in the 19th century when it was added directly to paint as a pigment.
 I grind feathers and plant fiber to make finer fur.

-Not all of the colours available commercially are suitable for miniature birds, so for these reasons I prefer to mix my own so that the colours are a closer match to the real thing.
-The slideshow demonstration below shows how a natural white feather can be painted to resemble a real mallard feather.
+Not all colours that are available commercially are suitable for bird plumage, so for these reasons colours sometimes have to be mixed to bear a closer resemblance to the real bird.
+The slideshow below demonstrates how a natural white feather is painted to resemble a real mallard feather using customised colours.

-I have used real size feathers for the demonstration so that the process can be seen more easily.
+Real sized feathers have been used so that the process can be seen up close.